Hexagon/base64/docs/contributing.md

 ### Commit your update

 Please run ```npm run build``` before committing, to update the dist-files, and to make sure that every test and check passes.
-If you make changes to any function Interface, or to JSDoc in general, you should also run ```npm run build:docs``` to update the generated documentation.

 See [package.json](/package.json) scripts section for all available scripts.